Superdry sales slump: is the Y2K fashion brand so last year?

 April 2024 Update:

-Superdry boss and co-founder Julian Dunkerton has decided against a takeover bid of Superdry, and confirmed that the company will delist from the London Stock Exchange in July.
+Superdry boss and co-founder Julian Dunkerton has decided against a takeover bid of Superdry, and proposed that the company will delist from the London Stock Exchange in July.
 Shares are currently trading at a record low of 8p.

 Superdry said by delisting it would “benefit from significant cost savings associated with being listed and implement its turnaround plan away from the heightened exposure of public markets”.